iff-gsc/LADAC-Examples/README.md

 ## Installation

 - **MATLAB:**
-  1. You need MATLAB/Simulink 2018b or later (older versions may work but they are not supported).
+  1. You need MATLAB/Simulink 2023b or later.
-  2. You may also need some MATLAB toolboxes like Curve Fitting Toolbox, Aerospace Blockset, Aerospace Toolbox, MATLAB Coder, MATLAB Compiler, Simulink Control Design, Simulink Coder depending on what you want to do.
+  2. You may also need some MATLAB toolboxes like Curve Fitting Toolbox, MATLAB Compiler, MATLAB Coder, Embedded Coder, and Simulink Coder depending on what you want to do.

 - **Remote control:**
   You can use a remote control via USB if you have one.